sophma/microchallenge2/README.md

 ![Screenshot 2024-03-08 162049](https://github.com/sophma/microchallenge2/assets/147055292/654bfc1e-1ea7-4007-b145-c38483291759)

-We formed our group based on our common interests of speculative future visualisation, better policymaking and civic engagement and the potential of emerging generative AI technilogies.
+We formed our group based on our common interests of speculative future visualisation, better policymaking and civic engagement and the potential of emerging generative AI technologies.

 ### Concept